Landmine clearing near Jordan River baptism site begins before Easter

 HALO has been raising funds for the project over several years and said in a statement it intends to complete work at the site by Christmas.

+Israel’s Defence Ministry and its Israel National Mine Action Authority have contributed at least half the funding for the project, a ministry spokeswoman said.

-It described the project as a rare example of multi-faith collaboration in the Middle East, involving Israel and the Palestinian Authority that administers limited self-rule in the West Bank.
+HALO described the project as a rare example of multi-faith collaboration in the Middle East, involving Israel and the Palestinian Authority that administers limited self-rule in the West Bank, which welcomed the efforts.

 The river area was once a war zone between Israel and Jordan.
 The two neighbors made peace in 1994 but it took many years before some mine clearing began.